How do researchers book a visit?

-4. Visitors are asked to observe the collections access regulations when organising a visit to the collections.
+4. Visitors are asked to observe the rules and regulations for accessing the collections DOC (33KB) when organising a visit to the collections.

 In some areas demand for access is extremely high, and research scientists and students who wish to work in the collections many need to apply at least two months before any anticipated visit.

 - take into account allocation of space and resources by the department

 - allow enough time to process forms for identification credentials

 - enable the arrangement of Library and Archives access, stipends and email